ireneio/temp/README.md

 #### scripts

-- `clean`: Remove the building files and node_modules.
+- `clean`: Remove cache, lib, generated typescript and node_modules.
 - `generate`: Use to generate the new files.
 - `dev`: Run `dev` mode
 - `install:all`: Install the all packages.